 The detailed settings of ecRad are configured using the radiation namelist in the namelist file provided as the first command-line argument to the ecrad executable.
-The available namelist variables are listed in Table 2.3.
-One of the most important is directory\name, which provides the absolute or relative path to the directory containing all the configuration files.
+The available namelist parameters are listed in Table 2.3.
+One of the most important is directory_name, which provides the absolute or relative path to the directory containing all the configuration files.
 This is the data directory at the top level of the ecRad package.
+Note that the default values listed in Table 2.3 may differ in some cases from the values used operationally in the IFS (see Table 2 of Hogan and Bozzo, 2018).

 Table 2.3: Options for the radiation namelist that configures the radiation scheme.
-The type of each variable can be inferred from its name: logicals begin with do\or use\, integers start with i\or n\, strings end with \name, and all other variables are real numbers.
+The type of each parameter can be inferred from its name: logicals begin with do or use, integers start with i or n, strings end with name, and all other parameters are real numbers.